Invarix/booru-bookmark/README.md

 ### Finding a moved post

-Boorus order their default index by post ID descending, so a post's page position is monotonic in its ID — as new posts are uploaded, older posts drift toward higher page numbers.
+Boorus order their default index by post ID descending, so a post's page position is monotonic in its ID, as new posts are uploaded, older posts drift toward higher page numbers.
 When you navigate to a bookmark that isn't on the current page, the extension:

 1. **Binary searches** the index by post ID.
 It fetches a probe page, reads the range of post IDs on it, and decides whether the target is on an earlier or later page — halving the search space each step.
 This finds a post hundreds of pages deep in roughly 15–20 page fetches instead of hundreds.
 2. **Falls back to a linear sweep** if the binary search concludes the post isn't found.
 Because custom sort orders or unusual markup can occasionally violate the ID-ordering assumption, an exhaustive sweep verifies the result before any "deleted" conclusion — so a bookmarked post that still exists is never falsely reported as gone.